underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 The free monad is just an abstract syntax tree representation of a monad.
 It has the advantage that we can define custom interpreters for the computations represented in the free monad, and with some further tricks compose monads and interpreters[^a-la-carte].

-We should be able to derive the free monad from the operations required to define a monad, as it is just an abstract syntax tree representation of those operations.
+We should be able to derive the free monad from the operations required to define a monad, as it is just a representation of those operations as a data structure.
 Before we dive into the free monad, however, I want to return to our example of addition and derive the free monoid.
 This serves as a useful warmup before we tackle the free monad.

 ## The Free Monoid